azdavis/azdavis.net/posts/en/lambda-cube.md

 ---
-title: "Terms, types, and functions"
+title: Terms, types, and functions
 date: 2021-10-04
-desc: "Various varieties of function in programming languages."
+desc: Various varieties of function in programming languages.
 ---

 Many programming languages have both terms and types.
 Terms are also sometimes called expressions.